 Further, a claimant may be able to establish liability against the power company.
 This may happen if they can demonstrate that the power company failed to perform thorough inspections of its lines and failed to keep them safe from natural deterioration, foreseeable uses of the underlying or adjacent property, and changed conditions that made the power lines hazardous.

 No matter the circumstances of an electrical injury, the resulting damages may include severe burns, electrocution, and even death.
-If you or a loved one was injured in any of these types of incidents, a Michigan electrical injury lawyer could help you pursue compensation against an at-fault company.
+If you or a loved one was injured in any of these types of incidents, our Michigan electrocution injury lawyer will help you pursue compensation against an at-fault company.

 - 29000 Inkster Road